Titus 3:6 continues to speak of the salvation that

 many lost opportunities.
 There will be tears.

-Paul encouraged the believers
+Paul encouraged the believers around him not to

-around him not to lose their opportunities.
-He encouraged them in Titus 3:14 to
+lose their opportunities.
+He encouraged them in Titus 3:14 to maintain good works for necessary uses.
+The

-The phrase for necessary uses refers to
+phrase for necessary uses refers to the

-the necessities of life.
+necessities of life.
 In the context it is referring to the fact that some

 people, who have been called by God as preachers of the gospel, need other